instructed-glacier-model/igm-doc/docs/modules/outputs/write_ts.md

 # Module `write_ts`

-This IGM module writes time serie variables (ice glaciated area and volume) into the NetCDF output file defined by parameter `output_file` (default output_ts.nc).
-The saving frequency is given by parameter `processes.time.save` defined in module `time`.
+This module writes time series variables, such as ice-glaciated area and volume, into the NetCDF output file specified by the `output_file` parameter (default: `output_ts.nc`).
+The saving frequency is determined by the `processes.time.save` parameter defined in the `time` module.

 ## Config Structure
 ~~~yaml